-As a publicly traded corporation registered with and licensed by multiple regulatory bodies and as required by the Nevada Gaming Commission and the Mississippi Gaming Commission, we maintain a Compliance Committee which implements and administers our Compliance Plan.
+As a publicly traded corporation registered with and licensed by multiple regulatory bodies and as required by the Mississippi Gaming Commission, Nevada Gaming Commission, and New Jersey Casino Control Commission, we maintain a Compliance Committee which implements and administers our Compliance Plan.
 The Compliance Committee's duties include investigating key employees, vendors of goods and services, sources of financing, consultants, lobbyists and others who wish to do substantial business with us or our subsidiaries and making recommendations to our management concerning suitability.
 Our Compliance Committee currently includes independent directors Messrs.
 Fahrenkopf and Pegram, and non-director members A.J.
 "Bud" Hicks (who serves as the chairperson and an independent member of the Committee), Anthony L. Carano, Stephanie Lepori and Jeffrey Hendricks (who serves as the Compliance Officer).
 Mr. Edmund L. Quatmann, Jr. also serves as an ex-officio member of the Committee.
 The Compliance Committee held four (4) meetings in 2019.